 SOS321 - Policy and Governance of Sustainable Systems

 When we view the Earth’s environment as an integrated, global system, we cannot avoid dealing with a wide array of the political questions associated with it.
 Environmental issues often transcend national boundaries, but the rules and regimes that govern them are still dependent on national policies, resulting in either cooperation or conflict among different nations and stakeholders of these issues.
-Therefore, any solution to the major global environmental and sustainability problems (e.g., climate change, deforestation, biodiversity loss) must consider both the scientific understanding of these environmental problems as well as the politics and policies governing them.
+Therefore, any solution to the major global environmental and sustainability challenges (e.g., climate change, deforestation, threatened biodiversity, energy demand) must consider both the scientific understanding of these environmental problems as well as the politics and policies governing them.
 Solutions to these problems also require integration of theory and practice, as well as micro-level program analysis and macro-level policy analysis.

-This course is designed to provide students with an understanding of public policy, decision-making, and the key elements of the policy process associated with environmental policies and governance.
-It exposes students to the US and international sustainability issues and policy processes.
-There is a balance of theory and application throughout the course, since the two cannot be separated in the real world.
-This class has three major parts: 1) fundamental concepts of governance and collection actions; 2) stakeholders and environmental policies in the US; and 3) international politics and environmental regimes.
-Students will have opportunities to advance their knowledge in environmental policy and governance as well as to sharpen their critical thinking, oral persuasion, and written communication.
+The main objective of this course is to introduce students to public policy, decision-making, and the key elements of the policy process associated with sustainability policies and governance.
+It explores the US and international sustainability cases and policy processes.
+There is a good balance of theories and applications in the course, since the two cannot be separated in the real world.

-- Bickers, Kenneth and John T. Williams.
+Bickers, Kenneth & John T. Williams.
 (2001).
 Public Policy Analysis: A Political Economy Approach.
 Houghton-Mifflin